DavidOP1/Assignment3OOP/README.md

 Explaining the assignment:

 The subject of the assignment is graphs.
-We were given interfaces which we need to implement.//complete here
+We were given interfaces which we need to implement.

+Directed graphs consist of vertexes and edges, in which edges have directions, from which vertex they go from to their destination vertex.
+In this assignment we deal with a couple of problems in this graphs, e.g: TSP, finding the shortest path, center , etc.

-NodeData : gives us information about the node(vertex), ID , location, etc, has 2 dict one which stores the edges coming into the vertex and one that stores the edges coming out of the vertx.
+NodeData class: gives us information about the node(vertex), ID , location, etc, has 2 dict one which stores the edges coming into the vertex and one that stores the edges coming out of the vertex.

-EdgeData interface: gives us information about the edge, since it's a directed graph , this edge has source node and destination node.
+EdgeData class: gives us information about the edge, since it's a directed graph , this edge has source node and destination node.
 We can also get the weight of this node.

 GeoLocation class: gives us information about the location of the node in the graph, (x,y,z).